WHOLE LIFE INSURANCE

 The tl;dr version:

-- Whole life insurance protects any amount of income and savings which you cannot (objectively) afford to lose.
+- Whole life insurance protects the income or savings you cannot afford to lose.

 - Most whole life insurance has guaranteed level premiums and provides both guaranteed and non-guaranteed growth of cash value, so you can better plan for your future.